Looking for car stereos?Start shopping

 The Camaro's factory receiver (Crutchfield Research Photo)

 When shopping for a new receiver, you have a lot of options.
 Both single-DIN (2" tall) and double-DIN (4" tall) receivers will fit in your Camaro.
-You'll need a special integration package to install either size stereo.
-It's an expensive kit, but it will let you install your new receiver without losing the lights, locks, climate controls, and OnStar.
-If you purchase your receiver from Crutchfield, we'll give you the integration kit for half-price.
+You'll need a special integration package to install either size stereo without losing the lights, locks, climate controls, and OnStar.
+It's not a cheap kit by any means, but when you purchase your receiver from Crutchfield, you'll get a very nice discount on the purchase price

 The Camaro's retro-modern styling is at once a proud glance back at GM's long, glorious past and a confident look forward to a bright future – which may or may not explain why the factory receiver looks like the front end of a '56 Buick.